 As with any curry first let me describe why this is different from the others on this blog or else where.First,It has only 2 main Spices- Pepper and Dry Fenugreek(methi) ,so no roasting or grinding and the hooplah and second it has no onions or tomatoes which makes it obviously lot less tedious and zero chopping!

 Okay fine I stretched the truth a little bit..You will have to peel and grate the ginger and garlic but you could use those store-bought vinegary smelling ginger garlic paste if you like that more.

-I am going out on a limb here and declaring this chicken curry the best “Bachelor”(pardon my assumption ladies) Curry ever.While I say bachelor I mean anyone who has no time, patience or an elaborate spice rack to make other more elaborate chicken curries or even a working knife..really!
+I am going out on a limb here and declaring this super Easy Indian Chicken Curry the best “Bachelor”(pardon my assumption ladies) Curry ever.While I say bachelor I mean anyone who has no time, patience or an elaborate spice rack to make other more elaborate chicken curries or even a working knife..really!

 So dive into it..and do let me know what you think.

 - 1 tsp Kasoori Methi